A Typical Wednesday When I Trained Clients

 11 clients in a day!

 This wasn’t abnormal for me.
-I became adept at training 8-12 clients in a day for years (click here to learn how to get more clients).
+I became adept at training 8-12 clients in a day for years.
 Sure I’d get home and fall asleep faster than Santa Claus on December 26th but my desk had everything I ever needed no matter what happened throughout the day.

 Trainers I work with often complained that they couldn’t train more than 3 clients in a row.
 They would plan 30min holes throughout the day to “recover” and spent the time snacking on food while surfing Facebook.